 In order to use the kafka inbound endpoint, you need to download and install Apache Kafka.
-The recommend version is kafka_2.9.2-0.8.1.1 or later.
+The recommended version is

 To configure the kafka inbound endpoint, copy the following client libraries from the

 kafka_2.x.x-0.8.2.0or later, you also need to add the

 If you are using a newer version of ZooKeeper, add the